liorgu/yearn2learn/src/pages/posts/2019-04-04.md/dilemmas-with-react-hooks-2.md

   );
 ```

 This is the same code as before, with changing `useRef` with `createRef`. `createRef` method doesn't have any arguments.
 Its initial value is null, so we set it to 0 in the next line.
 This code has different behavior from the code with `useRef`.
 Like before, the step value will be updated and will be no render following clicking on the step button.
 However, after each render which is triggered by the counter button, the step value is being reset.
 The reason behind it is simple - `createRef` is called on each render and it initializes the step variable to null.
-In `useRef`, the initial value is determined on the first render, and additional renders only persist the updated value.
+In `useRef`, the initial value is determined on the first render, and it is persisted during the next renders.
 Dan Abramov [described](https://www.reddit.com/r/reactjs/comments/a2pt15/when_would_you_use_reactcreateref_vs_reactuseref/eb17vz5) `useRef` mental model as:

 ```jsx